-Captain Rafael van der Vaart looks set to leave Hamburg when his contract expires at the end of the season.
+Van der Vaart looks set to leave Hamburg

 The attacking midfielder, who is being linked with a move to Major League Soccer, is a free agent in June and Hamburg CEO Dietmar Beiersdorfer has intimated that the 32-year-old will not be extending his stay at the Bundesliga club.

 Defensive trio Marcell Jansen, Heiko Westermann and Slobodan Rajkovic are also entering the final months of their deals at the Imtech Arena.

 Beiersdorfer told the club's official website: "We have already talked with Rafael van der Vaart, Marcell Jansen, Heiko Westermann and Slobodan Rajkovic about our planning.

 "Rafael and Marcell know that we are not to communicate about a contract extension with them.

 "Heiko and Slobodan, we have postponed the decision and communicated it to the players as well."